Meet Our Team

 MEET OUR COACHES

 RDA riding coaches are qualified under the National Coaching Accreditation Scheme.
 They have skills in horsemastership, safety, medical knowledge, first aid, teaching, selection and training of horses.
 Many are also highly qualified and experienced in other professions including special education, physiotherapy and other para-medical fields.
-Each week our coaches assist children and adults with disabilities enjoy the therapeutic benefits of horse related activities.
+Each week our coaches assist children and adults with disabilities, to enjoy the therapeutic benefits of horse related activities.

 RDA is always seeking to increase the number of trained coaches.
 RDA provides training to its coaches through an accredited training system in 3 progressive stages: Orientation to Coaching (OTC), Level 1, Level 2